yonischeyer1/myusers.io/README.md

 If there is a match the test will wait for live action input from the user and after the user finished it will continue from where it stopped

+#### Terminology :

+Action: Containing tags and mouse and keyboard actions from myusers recording session.

+Tags : Array of screenshots from a validated Action recording session.

+Eyes: A server that runs inside the container and matches tags one by one against current screenshots at real time of playing the test.

+Hands : A server that runs inside the container that either records keyboard and mouse actions or plays them.

 ## Install